ShwetaR2025/60970/final-portfolio/README.md

 ## Accessibility Check
 Accessibility check was performed using [WAVE - Web Accessibility Evaluation Tools](https://wave.webaim.org/).

 Below are the results from the testing performed on my website using WAVE.
-There are zero errors, contrast errors, and alerts on all the pages.
+There are **zero** errors, contrast errors, or alerts on all the pages.

 ### WAVE test result for Home page
 ![WAVE test result for Home page](images/WAVE_TestResult_Home.png)